theonewolf/tutoring/README.md

-### Learning Bash
+### Learning

-This is a collection of scripts designed to illustrate bash features and techniques.
-They are meant as teaching examples.
+This is a collection of scripts, questions, and examples designed to act as teaching aids.

 ### License